SuiteBee/NorthWindWeb/README.md

 <details>
 <summary><h3>Why make it?</h3></summary>

-The reason for creating this site was to gain a functional knowledge of the JavaScript library React as well as to improve upon my own frontend development in general.
+The reason for creating this site was to gain functional knowledge of the JavaScript library React as well as to improve upon my own front-end development in general.
 The project started as a simple task manager tutorial to learn the basics of how React was structured and the component lifecycle.
-Once that was complete, I made the jump to designing an entire front-end for a fictional distribution company.
+Once that was complete, I made the jump to designing an entire site for a made-up distribution company.

 This being a fictional use case, the project will be feature rich, but not feature complete.
 There will be some obvious opportunities left for improvement.